hth313/ladybug/doc/reference.rst

 Instruction reference
 *********************

-This chapter goes through the instructions provided by the Programmer's module.
+This chapter goes through the instructions provided by Ladybug.
 Instructions follow the ordinary 4-level stack convention of the HP-41, operations consume arguments and put their result on the stack.

 .. index:: mode; flags, mode; setting, operations; mode related